PX4/PX4-user_guide/en/power_module/sky-drones_smartap-pdb.md

 ![SmartAP PDB](../../assets/hardware/power_module/sky-drones_smartap-pdb/smartap-pdb-pinout.png)

 The two big pads are intended for the main battery connection.
-Up to two independent batteries can be connected using the thick wires (e.g. 8-10 AWG) to be able to handle high current loads and even more using thinner wires.
+Up to two independent batteries can be connected using the thick wires (e.g. 8-10 AWG) to be able to handle high current loads and higher total capacity.
 Up to 12 ESCs can be connected using the 6 smaller pads on top, bottom, left and right sides.

 ## Voltage and current sensors